How to Import a PST into Office 365

 In addition, end-users regularly created multiple copies of ‘similar’ PST data files.
 This essentially was to have a copy of the PST in case the original became corrupt.

 Problems have plagued the use of the files.
-Most people that have been around Windows or Apple Mac computers in a corporate environment will have stories to tell of problems with PST files over the years.
+Most people who have been around Windows or Apple Mac computers in a corporate environment will have stories to tell of problems with PST files over the years.

 A lot has changed in the years after they were originally created, and now PST files are considered a high risk to many enterprise-sized organizations.